phievo/phievo/docs/source/installation.md

 The former utility also downloads a jupyter notebook that can be used to analyse the results of a simulation in current directory.

-### Analyse notebook
+### Analyze notebook

-We provide a [jupyter notebook](https://github.com/phievo/phievo/blob/master/Analyse%20Run.ipynb) at the root of the [github repository](https://github.com/phievo/phievo) to help with the analysis of the runs.
+We provide a [jupyter notebook](https://github.com/phievo/phievo/blob/master/AnalyzeRun.ipynb) at the root of the [github repository](https://github.com/phievo/phievo) to help with the analysis of the runs.
 If you wand to run it, you will need to install several extra python libraries, to help with this, they are writen in [extra.txt](https://raw.githubusercontent.com/phievo/phievo/master/extra.txt).
 ```bash
 pip install -r https://raw.githubusercontent.com/phievo/phievo/master/extra.txt
 ```

-Similarly to the ([run_evolution.py](https://raw.githubusercontent.com/phievo/phievo/master/run_evolution.py)) script, Analyse Run.ipynb is downloaded when you call the `phievo.download_tools()` function.
+Similarly to the ([run_evolution.py](https://raw.githubusercontent.com/phievo/phievo/master/run_evolution.py)) script, Analyze Run.ipynb is downloaded when you call the `phievo.download_tools()` function.

 The jupyter kernel is started with the following command

 ```bash
 jupyter notebook
 ```
-Usually it autmotically opens a new windows in your terminal in which you need to select `Analyse Run.ipynb`.
+Usually it autmotically opens a new windows in your terminal in which you need to select `AnalyzeRun.ipynb`.
 If the windows does not open, it can be open manually by copy-pasting the url printed in your shell after you ran the command in a wer browser.

 When using the plotly package, you may find that the plots do dot display well in the notebook (white square), the solution to this problem is to increase the io rate allocated to the notebook by using the `NotebookApp.iopub_data_rate_limit` option when starting jupyter: